borowka-obs/hevelius-backend/README.md

 ## Current capabilities (REST API)

 - Log in users
-- List tasks
+- List tasks (with pagination, filtering, and sorting)
-- Add new task
+- Add new observation task
+- Edit existing observation task
+- List objects from catalogs (Messier, Caldwell, NGC, IC are supported)
+- Search objects in catalogs
 - Display heat map of the sky (sky map colored with number of photos taken in each square degree)

 ## Documentation